digital-work-lab/handbook/_courses/2025-WiSe-LRSem.md

 Start: April (summer term), October (winter term)

+- [ ] Secretary: Add the presentation (exam) dates to the department calendar
 - [ ] Professor: Set deadline for protocol submissions (upload in VC).
 - [ ] Professor: Set the date for the presentation.
 - [ ] Professor: Add presentation dates to the [calendar](../../calendar/events.yaml)